 Reviewing your mortgage: What happens when your mortgage term ends?

-When you take a residential or buy to let mortgage, in most cases you secure a preferential rate for an initial period.
+When you take a residential or buy-to-let mortgage, in most cases you secure a preferential rate for an initial period.

 That may be 2 years, 3 years, 5 years or more.

-As an existing borrower with your mortgage lender you will reach a point when your preferential rate ends.
+As an existing borrower with your mortgage lender, you will reach a point when your preferential rate ends.
 So what happens when this mortgage term ends?

-When your mortgage term ends, your mortgage contract will be set up to roll onto the lenders standard variable rate (revert rate).
+When your mortgage term ends, your mortgage contract will be set up to roll onto the lender’s standard variable rate (revert rate).
 This revert rate will typically be a much higher rate than your original preferential rate (perhaps 4.24%).

 This means it is important to conduct a mortgage review and explore your options going forward.